Houdini 20.5 Nodes Geometry nodes

 Override

-The transformation will completely overwrite any input local transforms on the points.
-This is useful if you want to 'zero out' any input animation, or if you are working with the Bake options on the Rig Pose node.
+The transformation completely overwrites any input local transforms on the points.
+This is useful if you want to 'zero out' any input animation, or if you are working with the Bake options on the Rig Pose SOP.

 From Rest Pose

-The transformation will behave like Pre-Multiply, but any input animation will be replaced by the pose specified in the Rest Pose parameter.
-This is useful if you want to revert a points transform to a 'rest pose' rather than simply zero out the local transform as is done in Override.
+The transformation behaves like Pre-Multiply, but any input animation is replaced by the pose specified in the Rest Pose Attribute parameter.
+This is useful if you want to revert a point’s transform to a 'rest pose' rather than zero out the local transform as in the Override option.

 Transform Order

-The right menu specifies the order in which to rotate around the X, Y, and Z axes.
+The right menu specifies the order to rotate around the X, Y, and Z axes.
 Depending on the character, certain rotation orders can make character joint transforms easier to use.

 Translate